 Don’t you have any decency?

-Is decency a noun?
-Sure because you can replace it with other nouns:
+Is "decency" a noun in that sentence?
+Sure, because you can replace it with other nouns:

 Don’t you have any rocks?